logank8/logank8.github.io/README.md

 # personal-website

-This website is currently under construction!
-Feel free to take a look at the code still :) 444
+This website is no longer in production!
+I've moved all the source code that I liked into a static site in https://github.com/logank8/portfolio-site.